emilyashley/emilyashley.github.io/_posts/2016-03-03-til-logical-tricks.markdown

 Relational operators ( like == , <, and >) test for a given relationship between two values, and return `true` or `false` depending on whether that relationship exists.
 The AND operator (`&&`) returns `true` if and only if both it's first _and_ it's second operand are `true`.
 The OR operator (`||`), on the other hand, returns `true` if _one or both_ operands is `true`.
 It returns `false` only if both operands are `false`.

-While often used together, this `true`/`false` return dichotomy is passed in through the relational operator and is not actually the prescribed return values of the `&&` and `||` logical operators.
+Today I learned, this strictly `true` or `false` return options seen in logical statements like those above are a byproduct of  relational operator expression behavior.
+Surprise!
+The boolean nature of these returns are unrelated to `&&` and `||`.
+Oh anti-patterns, how you tease me so.

 Turns out, logical operators return the _value_ of one of their operands.
-If these operands are non-boolean values a non-boolean value will be returned.
-Surprise!
-But how do logical operators get evaluated if not with booleans?
+That's where these `true` and `false`s have been coming from.
+The operands.
+If the logical operands are non-boolean values a non-boolean value will be returned.
+But wait... how do our logical operators evaluate if not with booleans?
 JavaScript utilizes type coercion to evaluate the operands within a boolean context.
 It considers them either "truthy" or "falsy".
 If this is unfamiliar, reference this type conversion [refresher](http://www.w3schools.com/js/js_type_conversion.asp).

 Check it: